cececlar/birthday-tracker/README.md

     - `cohort_number` (number)
     - `month` (number)
     - `date` (number).
-- You should create a model and schema for your birthday object.
+- You should create a model and schema for your birthday object that reflects this.
 - You should create the necessary API routes that you will need for your app in a `birthdays.js` file within a `/routes` directory.

 Within `/client`